 Redeeming the Past

-Tomorrow’s reading and the remainder of Genesis will pick up the story of Jacob’s family with Joseph as the central character, but here in we have the story of Judah and Tamar.
+Tomorrow’s reading and the remainder of Genesis will pick up the story of Jacob’s family with Joseph as the central character, but here in chapter 38 we have the story of Judah and Tamar.
 This story can be hard to understand without some cultural background.

 The story centers around a custom called the levirate marriage where a close family